Romanitho/Winget-AutoUpdate/README.md

 Specify the Notification level: Full (Default, displays all notification), SuccessOnly (Only displays notification for success) or None (Does not show any popup).

 **UPDATESATLOGON**<br>
-Default value 0.
-Set `UPDATESATLOGON=1` to configure WAU to run at user logon.
+Default value 1.
+Set `UPDATESATLOGON=0` to disable WAU from running at user logon.

 **UPDATESINTERVAL**<br>
 Default value Never.
 Specify the update frequency: Daily, BiDaily, Weekly, BiWeekly, Monthly or Never.